-7.4 Impact of number of processes
+8.4.
+Impact of number of processes

-Figure 3 shows the impact of the number of processes on the simulated efficiency of different replication scenarios.
-In addition, we also show (as big dots) the theoretical efficiency obtained with the optimal number of processes from Theorems 2, 3 and 6.
+Figure 5 shows the impact of the number of processes on the simulated efficiency of different replication scenarios.
+In addition, we also show (using dots) the theoretical efficiency obtained with the optimal number of processes from Theorems 2, 3 and 6.
 By varying the number of processes, we find that the simulated optimum (that yields the best efficiency) matches our theoretical optimal number of processes closely.
 We can also see that process triplication scales very well with increasing number of processes.
-As opposed to group triplication, which has to recover from a checkpoint if just two errors strike in two different replicas, process triplication benefits from the additional process: from a resilience point of view, each process acts as a buffer to handle one more error; in other words, the probability that two errors strike the two replicas of the same process decreases, thereby improving the efficiency.
+As opposed to group triplication, which has to recover from a checkpoint if just two errors strike in two different replica groups, process triplication benefits from independent error detection and correction for all processes: from a resilience point of view, each process acts as a buffer to handle one more error; in other words, the probability that two errors strike two replicas of the same process decreases, thereby improving the efficiency.